Drillster/java-sdk/README.md

 java-sdk
 ========

-A Java client for the Drillster REST API
+A Java client for the Drillster REST API.